• Skip to main content

 • 🥡 Storing & Reheating

-• Butter - 1 tablespoon of butter (or olive oil for frying).
+• Butter - Some butter or olive oil for frying the pancakes.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!